 - Government: Is your government a republic, feudal society, a democracy, a place where an absolute monarch rules?
 And, how do people rise to power?

 - What are the core beliefs of the society?
 And, I’m not necessarily referring to religion but consider, health, superstition, and things of this nature.

 Myths and Beliefs

-Because people have beliefs around these things even if they are true or not.
+Because people have beliefs about these things, even if they are true or not.
 There are things people believe today, especially in terms of reproduction.
-I watch a lot of Mummy Video Bloggers on Youtube and some of them talk about how to conceive a child.
-Just a side note, I know this is way off topic, but it’s a great example.
-A lot of these women talk about laying flat and keeping your legs elevated to help sperm travel to the uterus.
-If you talk to an Obstetrician/Gynaecologist or a fertility expert about this is a waste of time and there is no scientific evidence to support this.
+I watch a lot of Mummy Video Bloggers on Youtube, and some of them talk about how to conceive a child.
+Just a side note, I know this is way off-topic, but it’s a great example.
+A lot of these women talk about laying flat and keeping their legs elevated to help sperm travel to the uterus.
+If you talk to an Obstetrician/Gynaecologist or a fertility expert about this is a waste of time, and there is no scientific evidence to support this.
 And quite often, they will tell you that it’s a great way to get a urinary tract infection.